 What is a Zombie Asset?

 A Zombie Asset is primarily an asset that is purchased for a very low cap rate and financed using a loan.
-For example, if we were to purchase a property in Beverly Hills, then we would be buying the asset for about a 5% cap rate.
-Unless you are an all cash buyer of the building you must leverage the building.
-In today’s 2012 marketplace, if you are a savvy investor, then you can probably get financing for about 4% interest only for 7 years, amortized over 30 years.
-For arguments sake, let’s assume the loan to value of the purchase price is 75%.
+For example, if you were to purchase a property in Beverly Hills, then we would be buying the asset for a 2 – 4% cap rate.
+Unless you are an all cash buyer, you must leverage the building with a loan.
+Let’s assume you get financing at 4%, interest-only, for 7 years, amortized over 30 years.
+For arguments sake, let’s assume the loan-to-value is 75%.

 This creates an unfavorable financing scenario.
 This 4% interest rate creates a loan constant of 5.729%.
-Therefore, the effective rate for the loan, 5.729%, is greater than the cap rate, 5%.
+Therefore, the effective rate for the loan, 5.729%, is greater than the 2% – 4 % cap rate.
 The building’s income cannot outperform, let alone keep up with cost of capital.
 For this reason Zombies can be stressful.

 Why some investors like Zombies?

 Many investors hold fast to the risky idea of “location, location, location”.
-Yes risky, that was not a typo.
-Many people will purchase properties in prime locations.
-The downfall of prime locations is mediocre cap rates.
-These investors hope that within two to three years the building will appreciate a sufficient amount in order to cover the loan payments.
-Many investors found out the hard way when they purchased real estate in 2005 and 2006.
-In this recessionary period there were very few rent increases.
-In addition, many properties’ rents decreased.
-Their assets did not appreciate and their bank was not thankful.
+Yes I said “risky” — that was not a typo.
+Because “location” means little if there is no cash flow.
+The downside of purchasing properties in prime locations is mediocre cap rates.
+These investors hope that within two to three years the building will appreciate a sufficient amount to cover the loan payments.
+Many investors who purchased real estate in 2005 and 2006 found out the hard way that things don’t always work out as planned.
+In this recessionary period there were very few rent increases and the rents on many properties actually decreased.
+So their assets did not appreciate and their bank was not happy.

 Why Zombies are bad?

 In essence, you are operating the building not for the benefit of your bottom line, but for the bank’s bottom line.
-Over 75% of your time spent managing this building is being depleted treading water to make sure you can keep up with the loan payments.
+Over 75% of your time spent managing this building is just to make sure you can keep up with the loan payments.
 Hence, you are “working for the bank” and not for yourself.
-In these uncertain times, why would anyone want to own an investment for the tradeoff of short term burden in exchange for a hope of long term benefit?
+In these uncertain times, why would anyone want to own an investment that is a burden in the short-term with just the hope of long-term benefit?

 Better Investment Options